 Architecture Luís Santos, Apto - Arquitectura

-Material use 8,300 m² of 3-ply solid wood panels for façade and roof design
+Material use 8,300 m² of 3 layer solid wood panels for façade and roof design

 The innovative building was constructed using a hybrid construction method involving steel beams and wooden elements.
 A BIM model created by the architects Luis Santos and Apto-Arquitectura allows for a precise interplay between the various building materials.

 To account for the sustainability aspect, the steel construction was supplemented with wood.
-7,000 m² of 3-ply solid wood panels which were mounted directly to the steel construction are responsible for the unique atmosphere inside.
-The façade was clad in 1,300 m² of 3-ply solid wood panels, lending the building an air of solid, traditional wood construction, combined with modern style.
+7,000 m² of 3 layer solid wood panels which were mounted directly to the steel construction are responsible for the unique atmosphere inside.
+The façade was clad in 1,300 m² of 3 layer solid wood panels, lending the building an air of solid, traditional wood construction, combined with modern style.
 The warm look of visible quality wood makes the rooms feel particularly cosy.

 With the new Market, the clients have managed to preserve the original building's function, combine tradition with modern elements, integrate comfort and functionality while maintaining the commercial aspect.